intel/tools/tensorflow-quantization/README.md

           We suggest that you store the `min_max_log.txt` in the same location specified in the [start quantization process](#start-quantization-process) section, which will be mounted inside the container to `/workspace/quantization`.

-    * Run the original quantized graph (from step 5) to replace the `RequantizationRangeOp` with min. and max. constants from the `min_max_log.txt` file, which was generated in the previous step.
+    * Replace the `RequantizationRangeOp` in the original quantized graph (from step 5) with the min. and max. constants using the `min_max_log.txt` file.
         ```
         $ bazel-bin/tensorflow/tools/graph_transforms/transform_graph \
         --in_graph=/workspace/quantizationquantized_dynamic_range_graph.pb \